diogoaurelio/schedoscopeWiki/JDBC-Export.md

 # Summary

-You can configure parallel export of view data to a relational database via JDBC by specifying an `exportTo()` clause with `Jdbc` in a view.
-Whenever the view performs its transformation successfully and materializes the view's data (i.e., the data of the Hive partition the view represents) is written into a table within the specified database.
+You can configure a parallel export of view data to a relational database system via JDBC by specifying an `exportTo()` clause with `Jdbc` in a view.
+Whenever the view performs its transformation successfully and materializes, Schedoscope triggers a mapreduce job that writes the view's data (i.e., the data of the Hive partition the view represents) to a table within the specified database.

-Currently, the DBMSs Derby, MySQL, PostgreSQL, and ExaSolutions are supported.
+Currently, the database systems Derby, MySQL, PostgreSQL, and ExaSolutions are supported.

 # Syntax